Instructor: Patricia O’Donnell

 Date & Time: Saturday, March 3 | 10:30 AM to 2:30 PM

 Writing a memoir is the process of finding story shape, significance, and meaning in the apparently random and formless stories of our lives: Story shapes our existence into something meaningful, turning what otherwise appears to be chaos into a narrative with an arc rising toward a moment of understanding.

 In this workshop, attendees will mine the material of significant moments of their lives, moments that linger in the mind with a certain luminosity and demand to be reckoned with.
 Using material generated from short, focused writing prompts, attendees will work toward developing longer pieces that use elements present in both fiction and memoir—such as significant detail, character development, setting, voice, and story shape.

 Patricia O’Donnell is a Professor of Creative Writing at the University of Maine at Farmington, where she directs the BFA Program.
 Her fiction, essays and poems have appeared in The New Yorker, Agni Review, The North American Review, Prairie Schooner, and other places.
-She is the author of Waiting to Begin, a memoir; Necessary Places, a novel; and her collection of short fiction, Gods for Sale, won the Serena McDonald Kennedy Award and will be published this spring by Snake Nation Press.
+She is the author of Waiting to Begin, a memoir; Necessary Places, a novel; and her collection of short fiction, Gods for Sale, won the Serena McDonald Kennedy Award.
+Her novel The Vigilance of Stars will be out in the spring of 2019.